 The benefits of sport

 Australia has a rich sporting culture and chances are you’ve grown up playing sport.
-Sport can have a positive impact on the health and wellbeing for the veteran community, including during recovery and rehabilitation.
+Sport can have a positive impact on the health and wellbeing of the veteran community, including during recovery and rehabilitation.
 It can also help veterans with their transition to civilian life as many of the qualities they have picked up while serving, such as teamwork and leadership, are qualities at the core of most sports.

 This is why Veteran Sport Australia is promoting the benefits of sport, and developing some great resources along the way.